Lyff1234/Boo-Vnc-Client/README.md

 4. Go to the bin folder and the debug/release folder
 5. run BooVncViewer.exe

+Dont forget to import VncSharp with the other toolbox items

 # Reporting Bugs

 put the bugs in the issues or pull request sections and i will get to them when i can.